Julfa, Azerbaijan (city): Destruction

 Between 1998 and 2006 the entire cemetery was destroyed.
 The various stages of the destruction process were documented by photographic and video evidence taken from the Iranian side of the border.
 However, the government and state officials of Azerbaijan have denied that any destruction has taken place, stating that "an Armenian cemetery never existed on the site and that Armenians have never lived in Julfa".
 Azerbaijan has, to date, refused to allow investigators access to the site.

 The European Parliament formally called on Azerbaijan to stop the demolition as a breach of the UNESCO World Heritage Convention.
 According to its resolution regarding cultural monuments in the South Caucasus, the European Parliament "condemns strongly the destruction of the Julfa cemetery as well as the destruction of all sites of historical importance that has taken place on Armenian or Azerbaijani territory, and condemns any such action that seeks to destroy cultural heritage."
-In 2006, Azerbaijan barred the European Parliament from inspecting and examining the ancient site, stating that by passing the previously-mentioned resolution the Parliament had committed a hostile act against Azerbaijan.
+In 2006, Azerbaijan barred the European Parliament from inspecting and examining the ancient site, stating that by passing the previously mentioned resolution the Parliament had committed a hostile act against Azerbaijan.
 The Institute for War and Peace Reporting reported on April 19, 2006, that "there is nothing left of the celebrated stone crosses of Jugha."

 After several more postponed visits, a renewed attempt was planned by Parliamentary Assembly of the Council of Europe (PACE) inspectors for August 29 - September 6, 2007, led by British MP Edward O'Hara.
 As well as Nakhchivan, the delegation would visit Baku, Yerevan, Tbilisi, and Nagorno Karabakh.
 The inspectors planned to visit Nagorno Karabakh via Armenia, and had arranged transport to facilitate this.
 However, on August 28, the head of the Azerbaijani delegation to PACE released a demand that the inspectors must enter Nagorno Karabakh via Azerbaijan.
 On August 29, PACE Secretary General Mateo Sorinas announced that the visit had to be cancelled because of the difficulty in accessing Nagorno Karabagh using the route required by Azerbaijan.
 The Ministry of Foreign Affairs in Armenia issued a statement saying that Azerbaijan had stopped the visit "due solely to their intent to veil the demolition of Armenian monuments in Nakhijevan".

 In culture

 The sudden and dramatic downfall of Old Julfa in the 17th century made a deep and lasting impression on Armenian society and culture.
 During the 19th century, poets such Hovhannes Tumanyan and historians such as Ghevond Alishan produced works based on the event.
-The emotions raised as a result of the destruction of the graveyard in 2006 indicates that the fate of Julfa still resonates within contemporary Armenian society.
+The emotions raised as a result of the destruction of the graveyard in 2006 indicates that the fate of Julfa still resonates within contemporary Armenian society..
+Indigenous Armenians were forcibly deported from Julfa to modern-day Iran during Shah Abbas' time.
+Many settled in Esfahan, forming the new neigbourhood, Nor Julfa or Nor Jugha.
+Families include the Ohanian family.